docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-ldap.md

 ### Active Directory Configurations (Tested with Samba4 AD Implementation)

-In addition to LDAP explanation above, the following points should be taken into consideration:
+In addition to LDAP explanation above, when Docker Mailserver is intended to be used with Active Directory (or the equivelant implementations like Samba4 AD DC) the following points should be taken into consideration:

 - Samba4 Active Directory requires a **secure connection** to the domain controller (DC), either via SSL/TLS (LDAPS) or via StartTLS.
 - The username equivenlant in Active Directory is `sAMAccountName`.